 - Apply lotion or cream to cool, dry skin.
 If you have a hot bath or shower, wait until the skin cools down and is fully dry before applying.

 - You should leave the lotion or cream on for the full recommended time and then wash it off.
-Malathion should be left on for 12 hours (overnight) and then washed off.
-Permethrin 5% dermal cream should be left on for 24 hours and then washed off.
+Malathion and permethrin should both be left on for 12 hours (overnight) and then washed off.

 - If you wash any part of your body during the treatment period, you should reapply the lotion or cream again to the washed areas.